eugeneyuchunlin/fft-C/README.md

 Fast Fouier Transform in C

 This is introduction for the repository and I would like to describe what I have done for implementing fast fourier transform in C language.
 This is the course work in **National Cheng Kung University**.
-The professor tought me all these magic is [ycshu](https://github.com/ycshu).
-Mathmetician is megician
+The professor tought me all these magic is [ycshu](https://github.com/ycshu). mathematicians are like magicians.

 I wrote two versions to implement fast fourier transform algorithm one is using recursive function call the other is using loop to iterate.